PDXChinese/pdxchinese.github.io/_pages/artcontest.md

 -	After judging, submissions will be displayed in the Visitor Center at Tualatin River NWR (pending the Visitor Center being open)
 -	On 1/19/2022 the submissions will be picked up by the OCC and taken to be displayed in the OTCA Art Space in China Town (pending approval from the Center)
 -	Submissions will be displayed there for 10 days
+- The artworks with awards will be displayed in Chinese Festival at Pioneer Courthouse Square on 8/6/2022

 ### Contest Rules: